zetareticoli/fi/_posts/2021-04-28-leaving-citynews.md

 ![](/img/posts/leaving-citynews/hcl-brands.jpg)

-I'm happy to share that in late May I'll join **HCL Technologies**  -  a global technology company that recently [acquired selected IBM Software Products](https://newsroom.ibm.com/2018-12-06-HCL-Technologies-to-Acquire-Select-IBM-Software-Products-for-1-8B) and operates in over 50 countries  -  as **Senior User Experience Designer** to help product owners, software engineers and customers to create and optimize the user experience of products.
+I'm happy to share that in late May I'll join **HCL Technologies**  -  a global technology company that recently <a href="https://newsroom.ibm.com/2018-12-06-HCL-Technologies-to-Acquire-Select-IBM-Software-Products-for-1-8B" target="_blank" rel="nofollow">acquired selected IBM Software Products and operates in over 50 countries</a>  -  as **Senior User Experience Designer** to help product owners, software engineers and customers to create and optimize the user experience of products.

 It’s a huge step for my career and I’m really thrilled to start 🔥🔥🔥